activeviam/atoti-spring-boot-template/README.md

 - ActivePivot jar files (commercial software)
 - Running the application requires a license for the ActivePivot software.

 Clone or download this repository and run `mvn clean install`.
 This will generate a jar file, which can be run using standard java commands.

+**Note:** If your build is unsuccessful, try skipping tests: `mvn clean install -DskipTests`

 ## 💻 Usage

 ### Running the fat jar
-The project contains, out of the box, an extremely simple datastore schema and small `trades.csv` file.<br>
-This file you can find in `src/main/resources/data`.<br>
+The project contains, out of the box, an extremely simple datastore schema and small `trades.csv` file.
+You can find this file in `src/main/resources/data`.<br>

-NB: if running as a jar file then this file might not be found as it is in the classpath, you will need to explicitly point to it.<br>
+**Note:** If running as a jar file then this file might not be found as it is in the classpath, instead you will need to explicitly point to it.
 You will probably see this stack trace:

 ```java
 Caused by: java.nio.file.FileSystemNotFoundException: null